-- 8.6.
-All applications which meet the eligibility criteria will be assessed and merit ranked using all assessment criteria. - 8.7.
-If We consider that an application is incomplete We may in Our absolute discretion decide to recommend that the application not be approved for a grant. - 8.8.
-If We consider that an application is inaccurate or contains false or misleading information, or is otherwise a breach of the Australian Code for the Responsible Conduct of Research, We will in Our absolute discretion decide to recommend that the application not be approved for a grant. - 8.9.
-Your application will be considered on its merits, based on: - a. how well it meets the assessment criteria; - b. how it is ranked against other applications; and - c. whether it provides value for money (as defined in the Glossary). - 8.10.
-We may request additional information during the assessment process. - 8.11.
+- 8.8.
+All applications which meet the eligibility criteria will be assessed and merit ranked using all assessment criteria. - 8.9.
+If We consider that an application is incomplete We may in Our discretion decide to recommend that the application not be approved for a grant. - 8.10.
+If We consider that an application is inaccurate or contains false or misleading information, or is otherwise a breach of the Australian Code for the Responsible Conduct of Research, We will in Our discretion decide to recommend that the application not be approved for a grant. - 8.11.
+Your application will be considered on its merits, based on: - a. how well it meets the assessment criteria; - b. how it is ranked against other applications; and - c. whether it provides value for money (as defined in the Glossary). - 8.12.
+During the assessment process, We may request additional information which does not change the nature of Your application. - 8.13.
 The process that We will undertake includes the following steps. - a.
 We assign applications to General Assessors. - Applications are assigned to Detailed Assessors.
 In assigning assessors We may take requests not to assess into account (see below for further information on this process). - c.
 Detailed Assessors provide assessments to Us with scores and written comments against assessment criteria for each application. - d.
 Applicants are provided with Detailed Assessors' comments and are invited to submit a rejoinder (see below for further information on this process). - e.
 Applications, scores and comments provided in the detailed assessments and the applicant's rejoinder are provided to the General Assessors for consideration.

-General Assessors assign their own scores against the assessment criteria.

-- f.
-The SAC meets to discuss the ranking of each application relative to other applications and determines funding recommendations. - 8.12.
+General Assessors assign their own scores against the assessment criteria. - f.
+The SAC meets to discuss the ranking of each application relative to other applications and determines funding recommendations. - 8.14.
 The SAC makes recommendations to the CEO on which applications should be approved for funding, which applications should not be approved for funding, and the level of funding and duration of each grant.